LBJ Express Project Overview

 The LBJ Express project does not sell our information to ANY LIST.
 Nor do we implement advertising in any of our online products and are expressly prohibited from doing so by the state.

-LBJ Infrastructure Group LLC or Trinity Infrastructure LLC will not allow advertising (especially political advertising in our online tools).
+LBJ Infrastructure Group will not allow advertising (especially political advertising in our online tools).

-If you receive e-updates from us that include unsolicited advertisements, they could be add-ons from your Internet provider or another party.
+If you receive e-updates from us that include unsolicited advertisements, they could be add-ons from your internet service provider or another party.

 US Toll Roads and Infrastructure Funding